 Reconnaissance Testing: Locus A, which was located by project personnel assisting in the relocation of Alaska Fish and Game equipment, consists of an extensive but diffuse lithic scatter over the summit and upper slopes of the knoll adjacent to Watana Lake.
 Additional surface reconnaissance by a survey crew resulted in observation of additional lithic material during site recording.
-Diognostic tools and a representative sample of flakes were collected, but no subsurface testing was undertaken, although there is probably subsurface lithic material in areas with intact vegetation mat.
-Locus B consists of a surface lithic scatter found on a deflated area of a low ridge during a brief reconnaissance of the area to the east of Locus A. A return visit to TLM 208 resulted in the discovery of the Locus C scatter and the discovery of an additional surface diagnostic tool from Locus A. Locus C is a lithic scatter of ca. 5 m in minimum extent.
+Diognostic tools and a representative sample of flakes were collected.
+Due to the large quantity of diagnostic artifacts found on the surface, no subsurface testing was undertaken, although there is probably subsurface lithic material in areas with intact vegetation mat.
+Locus B consists of a surface lithic scatter found on a deflated area of a low ridge during a brief reconnaissance of the area to the east of locus A. A return visit to TLM 208 resulted in the discovery of the locus C scatter and the discovery of an additional surface diagnostic tool from locus A. Locus C is a lithic scatter of ca. 5 m in minimum extent.
 A lanceolate basalt biface fragment and a representative sample of debitage were collected, again, no subsurface testing was conducted.